StevenWeir038/Scientia-Geographia-Quiz/TESTING.md

 ## Unfixed Bugs
 The code works though one late improvement that can be made is to hide and display each section using classes rather than the existing solution below.
+Full disclosure, I have ran out of time to fully implement and fully debug due to the project deadline.
+It would compliment the css class reusability approach already deployed within the html.

 *Current*
 ``` js